 6.3.
 Firely will make reasonable efforts that User has exclusive access to Content on the Platform which is uploaded and set to be viewed privately.
 User can delete uploaded private Content from the Platform.

 6.4.
-User is strictly prohibited to upload any illegal Content, whether set to private or public access, such as material protected by intellectual property rights of third parties, worms, viruses or any code of a destructive nature, or to upload, post, host, or transmit unsolicited (spam) messages.
+User is strictly prohibited to upload any personal data within the meaning of article 4 of GDPR, or any illegal Content, whether set to private or public access, such as material protected by intellectual property rights of third parties, worms, viruses or any code of a destructive nature, or to upload, post, host, or transmit unsolicited (spam) messages.

 6.5.
 User will defend Firely against any claim, demand, suit or proceedings made or brought against Firely by a third party alleging that the Content uploaded by User, or the use of the Platform by User, is in violation of these Terms, infringes or misappropriates the intellectual property rights of that third party or violates applicable law, and will indemnify and hold Firely harmless against any damages finally awarded, and against reasonable attorney’s fees incurred by Firely in connection with any such claim, demand, suit or proceedings, provided always that Firely (a) promptly gives User written notice of the claim, demand, suit or proceedings; (b) gives User sole control of the defence and settlement of the claim, demand, suit or proceedings (provided that User does not settle any claim, demand, suit or proceedings unless the settlement unconditionally releases Firely of all liability); and (c) provides User all reasonable assistance, at User’s expense.